Three Times Lucky

 … Continue reading

 Ashton Keller has longed for this moment every day for the last four years: the day he returns home to Gilt Hollow for revenge on the boys who ruined his life.
 He will do whatever it takes to clear his name and prove he didn’t murder his friend Daniel.
 But the town doesn’t greet him with welcoming arms, and it’s certainly not going to give up its secrets easily.
 Harder still, being back reminds Ashton of things he’d rather forget, like his best friend Willow.

 Willow spent months writing Ashton every day after his conviction, which she believed false.
 She stood … Continue reading

 Available October 10, 2016

 Cease de Menich joins the cast of a cutting-edge TV reality-drama as Jeanne d’Arc.
 Her acting gift isn’t just talent.
 It’s a kind of genetic gift passed down through her family line.
 But as Cease wrestles with how to remain true to her saint character in the face of overwhelming pressure to have sex with cast members as part of the show, she realizes her brother desperately wanted to tell her something before he died.
-As Cease searches for clues in the notes he left, she realizes that his message may be the only way she … Continue reading
+As Cease searches for clues in the notes he left, she realizes that his message may be the only … Continue reading

 J. R. Johansson

 Farrar, Straus, and Giroux

 A death sentence.
 A family torn apart.
 One girl’s hunt for the truth.